Where To Watch The Six Nations 2025 In London

 One of London's finest rugby pubs, Faltering Fullback

-This Finsbury Park favourite promises a good time all year long, and in our eyes it's one of London's best rugby pubs.
-The Faltering Fullback is an Irish boozer through and through, so while it's not one for those planning on draping themselves in St George's Flag, it's a brilliant option for anyone cheering on the boys in green.
-Line your stomach with a cracking Thai curry as you watch, and be sure to come out for air during half time — the pub boasts one of the best (and most bonkers) beer gardens in London, spread across three treehouse-esque levels.
-Though they haven't yet announced specific details for Six Nations screenings, we'd be shocked if they don't show the matches.
-Also worth noting that they don't take bookings, so you'll want to get there in plenty of time.
+Hands-down one of London's best rugby pubs, the Faltering Fullback is an Irish boozer through and through, so is a particularly savvy option for anyone cheering on the boys in green.
+Line your stomach with a cracking Thai curry, and be sure to come out for air during half time — the pub has a sprawling, multi-tiered garden.
+Worth noting that they don't take bookings, so get there early.

 Faltering Fullback, Finsbury Park